Ruth Hartley

-Ruth Hartley is a British-French author and artist.
-She has a sister, Clare, and a half-brother, Rick.
+Dr. Ruth Hartley is a British-French author and artist.

 Biography

-Ruth was born on 31st.
-October 1943 to Alfred Stephen London Hartley and to Muriel Mavis Hartley – known as Pixie - (née Burton) in Salisbury (now Harare) in what was the British colony of Rhodesia, now Zimbabwe.
+Ruth was born on 31 October 1943 to Alfred Stephen London Hartley and to Muriel Mavis Hartley – known as Pixie - (née Burton) in Salisbury (now Harare) in what was the British colony of Rhodesia, now Zimbabwe.
 Pixie’s family was among the 1820 settlers in South Africa and moved to Rhodesia in 1922 where Ruth's grandfather, Alfred Ernest Hartley bought a farm.

 Ruth obtained a BA in Fine Art from the Michaelis School of Art, University of Cape Town in 1964, a PGCE (Art and Design) in 1981 at Trent Park, Middlesex University, and an MA in Women’s Studies (Video dissertation) from Anglia Ruskin University in Cambridge in 1999.
 She studied at the London School of Economics in 1968, during a period of upheaval.
+In 2025 Ruth became Dr. Ruth Hartley on gaining a PhD based on her literary and artistic output.